Bugday001/ICP-Solver/readme.md

 ## TODO
 - [ ] Using nanoFLANN to speed up.
-- [ ] Is there any way to optimize the way when creating a cere solver.
+- [ ] Is there any way to optimize the way when creating a ceres solver.

 ## Acknowledgements
 Thanks for [testICP](https://github.com/chengwei0427/testICP),